semperos/programming-for-the-jvm/README.md

 # Daniel's README

-This is code from the CD inside _Programming for the Java Virtual Machine_ by Joshua Engel, pubished 1999 with Addison Wesley.
-I've added my own `*.j` Oolong and Java source files as I work through the book.
+This is code from the CD inside _Programming for the Java Virtual Machine_ by Joshua Engel, pubished 1999 with Addison Wesley, also available [here](http://scifac.ru.ac.za/resourcekit/download/index.htm), with additions of my own as I work through the book.

-I've added the `src` directory, in which I'm keeping my Oolong source, as well as the `tests/RunTests.java` that uses JUnit to run tests and the `test.sh` file which compiles and tests everything.
+I've added the `src` directory, in which I'm keeping my Oolong source, as well as the `tests/RunTests.java` that uses JUnit to run tests and the `test.sh` file which compiles everything and runs the tests.
 I've also added a `.classpath` file to keep track of the JVM CLASSPATH for this project.

 ## Usage